 Federal Bankruptcy Exemptions

-Bankruptcy exemptions are the tools to protect property from creditors and the court in a bankruptcy proceeding.
+Bankruptcy exemptions are the tools to protect property from creditors and as well as the court in a bankruptcy proceeding.
 Congress included federal bankruptcy exemptions in 11 U.S.C. §562.
 These exemptions protect a certain amount of equity in property from being used to repay debts.

 Massachusetts Bankruptcy Exemptions